firesidefiction/firesidefiction.github.io/_posts/issues/issue-39/2017-01-04-black-like-them.md

 Ms. Lovington, please show Mr. Disher out.

-subhead">We couldn't bring you stories like this every month without the support of our subscribers and Patreon backers.

 #### About the author

 Troy L. Wiggins is a writer and co-editor of [Fiyah Magazine of Black Speculative Fiction](http://www.fiyahlitmag.com/).
 His short fiction has appeared in the _Griots: Sisters of the Spear_, _Long Hidden: Speculative Fiction From the Margins of History_, and _Memphis Noir_ anthologies.
 Troy lives in Memphis with his wife, their two dogs, and entirely too many books.
 Find him on twitter [@TroyLWiggins](https://twitter.com/TroyLWiggins).